 Current assets consist of cash, investments, accounts receivable and inventories.
-The \$8.02 million increase from 2020 to 2021 was the result of: 1) Cash increased \$7.3 million and current investments decreased by \$568K which is the result of not reinvesting in U.S. Government sponsored enterprise bonds.
-For 2020, the total invested in bonds was \$10.8 million whereas for 2021 the total invested in bonds was \$5.59 million.
-This was due to a need for cash to fund the property purchases and site prep costs for the student athletic multi-purpose field project and prepare for possible state allocation budget reductions.
-In addition, the money market rate received from our bank is higher than the bond rates.
-2) Accounts receivable increased \$1.18 million.
-Accounts receivable can fluctuate from year to year, such as spring Running Start receivables which were \$707K more in FY21 when compared to FY20.
+The \$1.66 million decrease from 2021 to 2022 was the result of: 1) Cash increased \$1.1 million and current investments decreased by \$3 million which is the result of investing in U.S. Government sponsored enterprise bonds.
+For 2021, the total invested in short term bonds was \$4 million whereas for 2022 the total invested in short term bonds was \$1 million.
+This is a result of returning to our investment strategy of laddering the purchase of new bonds.
+2) Accounts receivable increased \$494K.
+Accounts receivable can fluctuate from year to year, such as grant and contract receivables which were \$405K more in FY22 when compared to FY21.
+3) Inventories decreased by \$204K as a result of the bookstore closure for most of Spring quarter due to the ransomware attack on February 14, 2022 and low number of students on campus due to COVID.

-Capital assets including land and construction in progress decreased by a net of \$1.52 million in 2021.
-Major factors include land increased by a net of \$164K with the purchase of land and the site prep costs for the multi-purpose field, buildings increased \$346K primarily from the installation of automatic locking doors on several buildings, infrastructure increased by \$286K as a result of power upgrades and equipment increased by \$571K with the ECEAP playground equipment, dozer for Diesel Tech and a mobile welding lab as the largest purchases.
-The decrease is primarily the result of accumulated depreciation for the year with very little additions to capital assets.
-More information on the College's capital assets can be found in Note 6 to the financial statements.
+Capital assets including land and construction in progress decreased by a net of \$1.13 million in 2022.
+Major factors include construction in progress increased by a \$1.4 million with construction costs for the multi-purpose field and preliminary work on the Teacher Education and Family Development building.
+Equipment increased by a net of \$255K with welders for the welding lab, floor scrubbers for the Facilities department and a CDL simulator as the largest purchases and the disposal of a Blue Bird school bus as the only decrease.
+The decrease is primarily the result of accumulated depreciation for the year being higher than the additions to capital assets.
+More information on the College's capital assets can be found in Note 7 to the financial statements.